YacovAverbuch/Google_Hashcode_pizza_problem_solution/README.md

 This is my solution for the test round problem of 2018 Google Hashcode challenge.

+# The problem
+The problem statement is placed in `pizza.pdf` file.
+All data provided by Google are in `input_data` directory.

-I have seen the excellent solution written by tompil https://github.com/tompil/Google-Hashcode-Pizza-Problem-Solution which runs over the cells of the pizza and cut slices for each cell when it posible.
+I have seen the excellent solution written by tompil https://github.com/tompil/Google-Hashcode-Pizza-Problem-Solution which runs over the cells of the pizza and cut slices for each cell when it possible.
 After the first process the final-slices vector created. in the second process it try to extend all the slices where it possible.